firefoxfoxthrot/developer-web-site/_pages/frost.md

 with its aggregate signatures (which are always the same size), while the Distributed Key Generation (DKG) methodology creates keys that are _never_ in one place!

+### How is FROST Better than Extant Technologies?

+* **Advantages over Bitcoin Multisigs.**
+   * **Better privacy:** on-chain footprint is always a single key and a single signature, regardless of configuration
+   * **Lower fees:** redeem scripts are much smaller than script-based multisig
+   * **Off-chain resharing:** repair, refresh, enroll, disenroll, and modify the threshold without moving funds, incurring fees, or exposing private information
+* **Advantages over Shamir Secret Sharing.**
+   * No trusted dealer
+   * No secret reconstruction

 ## How Does FROST Work?

 FROST is fully described in [a paper](https://eprint.iacr.org/2020/852.pdf) by Chelsea Komlo and Ian Goldberg.
 Some of the fundamental elements